 All this time, I was buying up Reggae records from other artists – I figured if Bob’s stuff was this good, there had to be other great stuff out there too.
 Culture, Joe Higgs, Burning Spear, Third World, Ras Michael, Lee Perry, Big Youth, U-Roy, The Heptones, Jimmy cliff… the list and my music collection grew and grew.
 I knew BIG TINGS A GWON.

 When I heard Bob Marley and The Wailers were going to be at Madison Square Garden, I waited on line over night to get tickets.
-I got a ticket for myself and my little sister – I’d taken her to one of the last shows at the Fillmore East when she was 13-14 years old – I hadn’t wanted her to miss being in that theater and this was the same kind of thing – I wanted her to get to see Bob.
 That night, as we walked in the Garden it was transformed into a magical place.
 It was a little like the energy being there for a Grateful Dead show but much deeper and more mystical – there was a natural mystic blowing through the air, can’t keep them down – if you listen carefully now you will hear.
 It was a totally mixes audience from Rastas in Regal Garb to yuppies in jeans and t-shirts to N.Y’s hip and connected “cool” crowd – it was the hot ticket in town that June 17 night in 1978.
 On another page you can see the ticket stub and program cover.
 I shot some great Bob Marley pictures at the Garden – the Ras John Reggae logo is from one of the shots I go that night as are the two stage shots you’ll find.
 The memory lives on.

 I was working at NBC and later Westwood One where I got to know Timothy White and Roger Steffens who worked with me at The Source (NBC Rock Radio Network) and then when Timothy was doing Rock Stars for Westwood One.
 Timothy wrote one of the best books on Marley, “Catch A Fire” and Roger “Rojah” Steffens is probably Bob’s biggest fan along with being a serious historian of Reggae Music with Marley front and center of course.
 There’s so much thing to say… it is quite an amazement and joyous wonder how this reluctant Messiah from the hills of JA went on to have such a monumental impact on so many peoples lives.
 He spawned a whole culture.
 Robert Nesta Marley brought the world together with Music and delivered powerful messages – Robert Marley’s lyrics and riddums – when it hit you feel no pain.
 I got to see Peter Tosh a couple of times, with one of those times a very special night sitting right by the stage with only a couple of hundred other people at NYC’s Bottom Line.
 It was a great show with the Tamlins providing harmony but no match for the mystical power of Bob.